Tawe/personal-blog/content/technical-writings/Cursor Faces Dev Backlash as VS Code Launches Open-Source AI Tool.md

 draft: false
 ---

  In just 24 hours, Cursor's developer community has erupted in frustration.
-Reddit threads and forum posts are lighting up with one shared theme: something's off—and the silence from the team isn't helping.
+Reddit threads and forum posts are lighting up with one shared theme: something's off - and the silence from the team isn't helping.

 ## 🚨 The Performance Slowdown